-Students who received a Federal Pell Grant

-- Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsized loan status)
+- Students who received a Federal Pell Grant - · Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - · Total (all students, regardless of Pell Grant or subsized loan status) - Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.

 For Bachelor's or Equivalent Programs: Please provide data for the Fall 2017 cohort if available.
-If Fall 2017 cohort data are not avail provide data for the Fall 2016 cohort.
+If Fall 2017 cohort data are not available, provide data for the Fall 2016 cohort.